 Kevin is one of our most experienced front-end developers.
 Although it was his first international presentation, he nailed it.
 During his talk, he presented how we can combine D3 and Ember in order to create composable components that will make creating rich data visualizations a breeze.

-It’s not the first time that we’ve attended an EmberCamp conference (see our posts about the 2015 and 2016 editions), and it’s inspiring to be able to see the deep changes both EmberCamp, as well as Ember.js itself, undergo every year.
+It’s not the first time that we’ve attended an EmberCamp conference, and it’s inspiring to be able to see the deep changes both EmberCamp, as well as Ember.js itself, undergo every year.
 The conference is getting bigger and more popular with each edition, never failing to bring top-notch speakers and talks, while maintaining a pleasant, relaxed and family-like atmosphere.
 It was wonderful, and we’ll definitely be going to London next year!